3bitt/chess-solver-api/README.md

 ## Setup instructions
 1. Clone repo

-2. Create virtual environment with **Python 3.9** with your favourite tool
+2. Create virtual environment with **Python 3.9** using your favourite tool

 3. Activate virtualenv and install dependencies